cxpartners/coding-standards/README.md

 }
 ```

 Use `box-sizing: border-box` globally.
-This makes dealing with multiple units in this fashion a lot nicer.
+This makes dealing with multiple units in this fashion a lot nicer

 ***